Jon Hamm as Don Draper, mysterious ad exec and suburban dad

 (The most comfortable option, in my opinion, would likely be cream or tan cotton socks that continues the leg line of his trousers while also keeping cool… although I guess absorbing the sun’s light isn’t as much of an issue with a solar eclipse.)

-In the second and third seasons of Mad Men, Don Draper wore a yellow gold Jaeger-LeCoultre Reverso Classique luxury watch with a yellow gold squared case on a brown alligator strap.
+In the second and third seasons of Mad Men, Don Draper wore a yellow gold Jaeger-LeCoultre Reverso Classique luxury watch with a rose gold squared case on a brown alligator strap.

 Interested in a Reverso?
 You could pay up to $50,000 – or more! – for a new one.